1Hyena/nt4c/README.md

 NT4C is a NestedText parser implementation written in accordance with the C23 standard of the C programming language.
 It includes the following features:

-* **Compliance:** Generally, NT4C aims to be compliant to the latest version of [NestedText specification](https://nestedtext.org/).
-However, currently we are only partially compliant to the
+* **Compliance:** NT4C aims to comply with the latest version of the [NestedText specification](https://nestedtext.org/).
+However, it is currently only partially compliant with the
   [Minimal NestedText](https://nestedtext.org/en/latest/minimal-nestedtext.html)
   specification.

-* **Performance:** NT4C is fast considering that it does not do any heap memory allocations.
-Also, it avoids needless memory copying by referencing the input text directly in the resulting graph.
+* **Performance:** NT4C is fast as it does not involve any heap memory allocations.
+It also avoids unnecessary memory copying by directly referencing the input text in the resulting graph.

-* **Compactness:** NT4C parser is implemented in one header file.
-There are no dependencies other than standard C library.
+* **Compactness:** The NT4C parser is implemented in a single header file with no dependencies other than the standard C library.

-* **Embedding:** NT4C parser is easy to reuse in other projects, its API is very straightforward: There is actually just one function, `nt_parse()`.
+* **Embedding:** The NT4C parser is easy to reuse in other projects, with a straightforward API that consists of just one function, `nt_parse()`.

-* **Tree model:** NT4C parses the complete document and constructs a graph (DOM) where each node references directly a segment from the input string.
+* **Tree model:** NT4C parses the entire document and constructs a graph (DOM) where each node directly references a segment from the input string.

-* **Portability:** NT4C builds and works on Linux.
-It should be simple to make it run also on most other platforms, at least as long as the platform provides the C standard library.
+* **Portability:** NT4C builds and functions on Linux.
+It should be relatively simple to make it run on most other platforms as long as the platform provides the C standard library.

-* **Encoding:** NT4C expects UTF-8 encoding of the input text.
-It does not attempt to detect Unicode encoding errors.
+* **Encoding:** NT4C expects UTF-8 encoding of the input text and does not attempt to detect Unicode encoding errors.

 * **Permissive license:** NT4C is available under the [MIT license](LICENSE).